Distributing Multipartite Entanglement over Noisy Quantum Networks: Monotonicity for GHZ States

+Now that we can fully characterize the algebra (or metric), let us prove the monotonicity property of this algebra.
+Considering one general tree, given by the following signature:

-After performing an extension with another path, there are two possible options.
+After performing an extension with another path, as stated in \emph{Eq. \ref{eq:extensiontree}}, there are two possible options.
 Either the path connects to a terminal node $\tau$ or to a Steiner node $s$.
 In the case it connects to a terminal node, the metric is trivially monotonic since every element in the signature would be multiplied by a value smaller than one:

-In the case the path connects to a Steiner node then we would have to prove that:
+In the case the path connects to a Steiner node then we need to use the know properties for $E(\cdot)$ and $O(\cdot)$ from \emph{Eq. \ref{eq:propertiesE1}} and prove that: